IDSP22/Final_Project_Deep_Sedation/README.md

 4. Dynamicity

 #### Test
-This section and the results of the prototyping will be described in further detail in the prototyping and developing sections.
+This section and the results will be described in the prototyping and developing sections.